codemerx/Semikron/README.md

 [^telerik]: Put notes here
 [^syncfusion]: It has separate nuget package for each component.
 Can be good for wasm project.
 [^syncfusion_pagination]: Has build-in loading animation
 [^syncfusion_virtualization]: Also works with server side pagination.
 It loads data while scrolling.
+But has problem like does not load last 10-20 items.
+Can be has solution.